julie-jiang/sudoku/Set/README.md

     }
     ```

-7. Print the elements in the set via in order traversal
+7. Use standard output to print all the elements in the set via in order traversal

     ```c++
-    set.print()
+    std::cout << set; // e.g. [1, 2, 3, 4, 5]
     ```

 8. Print the set tree with a bunch of brackets indicating parent-child relationship.
 This is mostly for debugging at the moment and will probably be removed later.